 Accordingly, the Pats played a well-attended game against the mighty Washington Redskins on a blistering August afternoon at BC’s Alumni Field that turned suddenly hotter.

 Yes, I was there – running for my life after some malcontent had discarded a cigarette in a trash heat under the stands which had then ignited the wooden structure that served as the frame of Alumni Stadium at the time.
 In a scene out of a Mack Sennett short, some 10,000 of us hurled ourselves onto to the field while the game was still being played, literally running for our lives.
-The play was immediately stopped, and we all began to mingle with the stunned players.
-I ended up chatting with Skins’ quarterback Sonny Jurgensen as the smoke engulfed much of the field.
+The play was immediately stopped, and we all began to mingle with the stunned players on the field.
+I ended up chatting with Skins’ quarterback Sonny Jurgensen as the smoke engulfed much of the Alumni Stadium.

 Needless to say, Billy Sullivan’s Patriots never played at BC again.